Alexander Begbutovich Shelkovnikov: Early life and career

 Shelkovnikov was son of General Boris Shelkovnikov (1837–1878).
 When his father died suddenly of typhus, Alexander was 8 years old.

 In 1881, Alexander was accepted into the Page Corps in St. Petersburg, graduating in 1886.
 Already in 1892, he retired and settled in Transcaucasia in his estate Gek-tepe (near Yevlakh) in the Aresh uezd of the Elizavetpol Governorate.
 Until 1918, he was intensively engaged in farming, and at the same time conducted extensive research into the nature of Transcaucasia, collecting a large collection of fauna and flora of his native land.

 Research expeditions

 For twelve years (1904–1916), Shelkovnikov took part in botanical and zoological expeditions of the Caucasian Museum in Tiflis, sometimes as a research fellow, sometimes as a leader.
+Together with Jurij Nikolaewitch Woronow he edited and distributed herbarium specimens in the exsiccata Herbarium florae Caucasicae (1912-1916).
 His scientific trips took place in the Lenkoran uezd, in the Mughan, Mil and Shirvan steppes.
 He participated in large expeditions that covered the steppes in Turkmensky and Nogaysky in the North Caucasus, the upper Svaneti and western Мingrelia, the river valleys of the Kura and Aras, and Lake Sevan.
 He undertook a winter trip to Abkhazia.

 In 1916, with funds from the Caucasian branch of the Russian Geographical Society, he organized a large Urmia expedition to Northern Persia (the vicinity of Lake Urmia).
 In addition to him, as the leader, the expedition was attended by geologist V. V. Bogachev, zoologist Nestor Alexandrovich Smirnov, and botanist Nikolai Schipczinsky.